lbclofy/ics491_sbsmath/README_ICS491.txt

 #sbsmath
 This is the README for the ICS491 portion of the project

-Project is currently working simply as a 'learning' application; no security features have been implemented.

-Contributions so far:
+The project has now reached its final form, that of a secure learning application.

+Contributions:
+Basic program (non-security functions):
-Jarrod Lofy & Team from another class: Built basic program
+Jarrod Lofy & Team from another class

-To Do:
--Jarrod & Alexandra (primary coders): implement login and high scores -Spencer Luther (primary analyst): review code for unsafe/deprecated functions and provide alternatives
+Implementation of Security functions (login, user account):
+Jarrod Lofy (lead)
+Alexandra Minc-Flacco (major editing)

+Report Writing:
+Spencer Luther (lead)
+Alexandra Minc-Flacco (editing)

+Security Analysis:
+Spencer Luther (testing, unsafe function review) Alexandra Minc-Flacco (testing)